hollylessthan/PREDICTING-CREDIT-CARD-APPROVALS/README.md

 Then, I replaced the missing with np.nan.
 The imputed the numeric value using mean imputation.
 Also, imputed the categorical value with the most frequent value of the column

 Thrid, I pre-processed the data by the following steps:

- (1)Convert the non-numeric data into numeric - LabelEncoder (from sklearn import preprocessing) (2)Split the data into train and test sets - training data:testing data = 2:1 (from sklearn.model_selection import train_test_split)
+ (1)Convert the non-numeric data into numeric - LabelEncoder (from sklearn import preprocessing)

+ (2)Split the data into train and test sets - training data:testing data = 2:1 (from sklearn.model_selection import train_test_split)

  (3)Scale the feature values to a uniform range - MinMaxScaler (from sklearn.preprocessing import MinMaxScaler)

-Last but not least, I fitted a logistic regression model and inspected it's performance (1)logistic regression model - assumed features are correlated with each other,on, used generalized linear models (Logistic Regression model) - (from sklearn.linear_model import LogisticRegression)
+Last but not least, I fitted a logistic regression model and inspected it's performance:

+ (1)logistic regression model - assumed features are correlated with each other,on, used generalized linear models (Logistic Regression model) - (from sklearn.linear_model import LogisticRegression)

  (2)Evaluating performance - confusion matrix (from sklearn.metrics import confusion_matrix)

  (3)Making the model perform better - Grid Search (from sklearn.model_selection import GridSearchCV)